 Admissions Requirements for Certified Sex Addiction Therapist Programs

 The standards for admission for certified sex addiction therapist programs vary based on the discipline and school.
-Many programs can be very competitive so it is imperative that applicants submit comprehensive applications that showcase their skills and education.
+Many programs can be very competitive, so applicants must submit comprehensive applications that showcase their skills and education.
 Typical requirements for a master’s degree in mental health can include:

 - A minimum GPA